perxpective/Cybersecurity-Therapy/DFI/DFI Revision Summary.md

 		- Encase
 		- ProDiscover
 	- **What are some issues with remote acquisition?**
-		- Antiviruses, antispyware and firewalls tools can be configured to ignore remote access programs and access can be blocked
+		- Antiviruses, antispyware and firewall tools can be configured to ignore remote access programs and access can be blocked
 		- Suspects can easily install their own security tools that trigger alarms to inform them of remote access intrusions
 	- **Capabilities of Remote Acquisition Tools:**
-		- Preview suspect drive remotely while in use or powered on
+		- **Preview** suspect drive remotely while in use or powered on
-		- Perform live acquisition (aka smear) as disk data is altered while suspect computer is turned on
+		- Perform **live acquisition** (aka smear) as disk data is altered while suspect computer is turned on
-		- Encrypts connection between suspect and examiner computer
+		- **Encrypts connection** between suspect and examiner computer
-		- Copy suspect computer's RAM while computer is on
+		- **Copy suspect computer's RAM** while computer is on
-		- Use optional stealth mode to hide remote connection from suspect while data is being acquired or previewed
+		- **Use optional stealth mode** to **hide remote connection** from suspect while data is being acquired or previewed
 		- **Additional Functions:**
 			- Create volatile system state information
 			- Analyse current running processes on remote system